Skip to Main Content

 • Add PDFs, notes and images to your citations

-• Arrange citations into collections to make them easy to find
+• Arrange citations into Collections to make them easy for you to find

 • Share your research with a group or the world, and store it online